joachim-gassen/ExPanDaR/README.md

 ExPanD has two purposes:

+  - Provide a toolbox for researchers to explore data on the fly, now also allowing them to download R notebook code that reflects their analysis.
   - Enable users to assess the robustness of empirical evidence without providing them with access to the underlying data.
-  - Provide a toolbox for researchers to explore panel data on the fly, now also allowing them to download R notebook code that reflects their analysis.

 While I hope that ExPanD will be particularly helpful in the academic review, publication and replication process I also think that it is